Typhoon Wutip (2019): Meteorological history

-On February 20, Wutip evolved into a severe tropical storm after attaining 10-minute sustained winds of 50 kn, before strengthening into a typhoon by 18:00 UTC, according to the JMA, as a central dense overcast began to surface.
-With Wutip moving west-northwestward alongside a subtropical ridge to the north, improvement in organization became apparent with an eye formation detected on microwave imagery; on this basis, the JTWC upgraded Wutip to a typhoon early on February 21.
-The storm continued to significantly intensify over warm waters as rainbands tightened towards the deepened core.
+Environmental conditions remained favorable for intensification, with the addition of diffluence aloft, allowing Wutip to become a severe tropical storm on February 20 after attaining 10-minute sustained winds of 50 kn.
+Wutip further intensified into a typhoon at 18:00 UTC, according to the JMA, as a central dense overcast began to surface.
+With Wutip moving west-northwestward alongside a subtropical ridge to the north, an eye formation was detected on microwave imagery; on this basis, the JTWC upgraded Wutip to a typhoon early on February 21.
+Wutip then made a direct hit over Pulusuk during the day while passing near the Mortlock Islands.
+Significant intensification continued over warm waters as rainbands tightened towards the deepened core.
 Its motion also mitigated the effects of wind shear, and additionally, a ragged eye emerged on satellite imagery.
-The very compact system then steered in a general northwestward direction, with the eye occasionally appearing throughout February 22.
+With rainbands extending 200 nmi, the very compact system then steered in a general northwestward direction, with the eye occasionally appearing throughout February 22.
 Despite a decrease in sea surface temperatures, low wind shear combined with an excellent poleward outflow channel commenced a period of rapid intensification on February 23.
 While southwest of Guam, Wutip presented a compact eyewall, and achieved its initial peak intensity at 12:00 UTC; the JMA estimated 10-minute sustained winds of 195 km/h and the lowest barometric pressure of 920 hPa around that time.
 The JTWC operationally estimated 1-minute sustained winds of 250 km/h, re-classifying Wutip as a super typhoon; however, post-season analysis determined that it had attained winds of 270 km/h (165 mph) two hours prior—making Wutip equivalent to a Category 5 hurricane on the Saffir–Simpson hurricane wind scale.